-4.4 The Essence: Employability Skills and BANI-World
+4.4 The Constructed Meaning Through Employability Skills and BANI-World

-The CDA deployed in the study provides new-fangled information on the potential convergence of trends in work and education.
+The CDA deployed in the study provides new-fangled information on the potential convergence of the trends in work and education.
 While the pathways to employment may not be linear, the original perspectives from the remarkable industry practitioners and leaders offer another (if not complete) spectrum of how to reconfigure a demand-driven education.
-By considering the emerging routes to employment driven by the global economy, industry, and automation, the findings responded to the entangled trends in three-skill areas.
-These relevant skills exemplify the reactions to the contests of the overwhelming new world, or the BANI world.
-Higher levels of dependency on digitalization and artificial intelligence (A.) do not call for eradicating all tasks.
+By considering the emerging routes to employment driven by the global economy, industry, and automation, the findings responded to the entangled trends from three skill areas.
+These relevant skills exemplify the reactions to the contests of the overwhelming new world or the BANI world.

-Technical abilities that require specialised education for manual labour do not fall into disuse.
+Higher levels of dependency on digitalisation and artificial intelligence (A.I.) do not make the call for eradicating all tasks.
+Technical abilities that require specialised education for manual laboring do not fall into disuse.
 Manual labour is often associated with semiskilled or unskilled workers.
-Although A.I. and work automation can be applied to nearly any job, humans still need to acquire a wide range of technical abilities.
-This accords with earlier observations that A.I. could perform most jobs in most industries, yet not all tasks could be replaced (Gagne et al., 2022).
+Although AI and work automation can be applied to nearly any job, humans still need to acquire a wide range of technical abilities.
+This accords with earlier observations that AI could perform most jobs in most industries, yet not all tasks could be replaced (Gagne et al., 2022).
 Technical abilities are the specialised knowledge and proficiency in a particular activity and using specific equipment and programmes in practical settings.
 Many entry-level jobs across industries call for fundamental technology abilities, such as using Google Drive for cloud computing, keyboard shortcuts, and accessing social media sites.
-Similarly, Lazim, Mahmoon and Tosho (2023) assert that proficiency in computer skills is essential so staff may better grasp how to operate and monitor the ever-changing system, including work planning and decision-making, which later contributes to the enhancement of the quality and the overall performance of the organisation.
+Similarly, Lazim, Mahmoon and Tosho (2023) assert that proficiency in computer skills is essential so staff may better grasp how to operate and monitor the everchanging system, including work planning and decision-making, which later contributes to the enhancement of the quality and the overall performance of the organisation.

 Programming languages, technical writing, and data analysis are a few examples of more sophisticated technical talents that a career may demand.